Student Health Insurance FAQ

 Employer Group Major Medical (also called Comprehensive or Traditional) – these plans are usually offered by employers and the employer and employee share the cost of the insurance.
-Usually, employers also offer coverage for their employee’s family, including children up through age 26 if they are in college full time (the credit hours vary).
+Usually, employers also offer coverage for their employee’s family, including children up through age 26.
 Every plan varies, but because a large group is enrolled, it can be more affordable, and cover more, with more choice about which doctors and hospitals you can use.
 If you are studying away from home, out of state or abroad, finding medical providers, (particularly specialists) near your school who are ‘in network’ and thus more affordable can be difficult or sometimes impossible.

 Employers may also offer HMO Insurance which is often lower in price.
 HMO Insurance may also be offered to employee’s families.
 The major difference with HMO insurance is that you would have less (or nothing) to pay at the time of care and that you are required to enroll with your primary doctor who is in charge of all of your care.
 Not all doctors or hospitals are ‘on the panel’ of every HMO, so your choices can be limited.
 The HMO or your doctor will have to approve all but emergency care.
 When you are in college away from home, you may have to go to special efforts to get access to doctors near school.

 Individual or Private Plans – Individual plans are just that, health insurance purchased for just you.
-Because you aren’t automatically eligible, as you would be as a part of an employee pool, or other group, you will have to apply by submitting a health history and you often will need to have a medical exam to qualify for eligibility.
-If you are healthy, have good family health history and live where medical costs are low, individual insurance can be a good choice.
+Because you aren’t automatically eligible, as you would be as a part of an employee pool, or other group, you will have to apply through www.healthcare.gov or a private broker.
+If you are comfortable with high out of pocket co-pays or deductibles (your share of the cost of healthcare) individual insurance can be a good choice.
 You should understand the limits and exclusions to these policies, too.